elo-enterprises/k8s-tools/README.md

 ### k8s.mk API

 This is the complete list of namespaces & targets available from k8s.mk, along with their documentation.
-All documentation is pulled automatically from [the latest source](k8s.mk).

 First, some important notes about how these targets work.